ToshihiroIguchi/ezvar/README.md

 ### Description
 Use the vector autoregressive(VAR) model to predict future values from time series data.
-In this program, the differences of time series data are taken and applied to the VAR model to predict the future value by predicting the future difference.
+In this Shiny application, the differences of time series data are taken and applied to the VAR model to predict the future value by predicting the future difference.

 ### Launch web application
 First, access [CRAN](https://cran.r-project.org/), download R and install.